TorchLean

 That is most of the public CLI.
 The usual loop is list, pick a name, run it, then dig into source only when output or errors warrant it.

 7.8.3.
-A Good First Smoke Test🔗
+A Good First Check Test🔗

-After cloning, a fast smoke test is:
+After cloning, a fast runtime check is:

 lake build